Best Note Taking Apps for Microsoft Surface Pro, Apple iPad and Android tablets with Handwriting Pen

 The best thing about NoteDex is that it is one of the few apps that can sync your notecards to all your devices - even between Mac and Windows - something even Apple Notes cannot do.
 It's cross platform capabilities mean you can take digital ink notes on your Surface Pro and further edit the ink on your Mac - and then share to someone who uses Android, or even as a web page.

 You can use a stylus - but if you forget it (or lose it heaven forbid!) you can also ink using your finger!
 And NoteDex has a nice feature that when you click the pen icon to switch into ink mode, the ink pallet shows 3 customizable pens and 1 highlighter - so it's like you have a packet of pens in your pocket ready to switch between.
+You can create color notecards - just like the real thing.

 If you look carefully at the ink note apps you will notice that there are varying 'quality' of ink - some have more calligraphy capabilities / pressure sensitivity, others don't.
 NoteDex uses a very powerful ink engine behind the scenes and the ink flows beautifully and you can use heavy or light pressure to get different ink stroke thickness as you write your notes on the surface of the screen.